 The Group applies the new hedge accounting rules of AASB 9 from 1 January 2014.
-The new rules replaces the 80-125% range for the hedge effectiveness testing with an objectives-based test that focuses on the economic relationship between the hedged item and the hedging instrument, and the effect of credit risk on that economic relationship.
+The new rules replace the 80-125% range rule previously used for hedge effectiveness testing with an objectives-based test that focuses on the economic relationship between the hedged item and the hedging instrument, and the effect of credit risk on that economic relationship.
 Also, in regards to risk component it is designated as the hedged item, not only for financial items, but also for non-financial items, provided the risk component is separately identifiable and reliably measured.
 The time value of an option, the forward element of a forward contract and any foreign currency basis spread can be excluded from the hedging instrument and accounted for as costs of hedging.
-The financial instruments are recognised through assets and liabilities with mark to market movements in the instruments recognised through profit or loss.
+The financial instruments are recognised through assets and liabilities with mark to market movements in the instruments recognised through reserves for the effective portion of the hedge.
+The ineffective portion of the hedge is recognised through profit or loss.